skreddy69/GFG-POTD/README.md

 3. Each problem folder typically contains the following:
 - *Problem Statement:* A README or a problem statement file describing the challenge.
-- *Solution Files:* Solutions in different programming languages, such as Python, C++, Java, etc.
+- *Solution Files:* Solutions in programming language Java.

 4. Feel free to explore the solutions, learn from them, and provide feedback or improvements if you have any.